 The locations of earth stations depend on political and economic considerations, as well as the requirements for the particular space research mission.
 Earth stations form part of a worldwide network of communication and tracking stations and work in conjunction with processing and switching facilities and command centres to form the space research network.
 Communication and routing of data between network facilities are generally provided by terrestrial and fixed satellite communication systems.

-Antennas used for near-Earth space research earth stations are primarily parabolic reflectors with diameters ranging from 6 to 30 m.
+Antennas used at earth stations for near-Earth space research are primarily parabolic reflectors with diameters ranging from 6 to 30 m.
 Yagis, helixes, arrays, and fan beam antennas are also used to support tracking operations.
 Factors such as mission requirements, spacecraft capabilities, orbital characteristics, frequency of operation, and earth station antenna mobility enabling accurate pointing are considered in determining the appropriate size and type of an earth station antenna.
 The antenna beam width must be adequate to allow for any angular uncertainty in pointing.
 Rec.
 ITU-R SA.1414 provides details on DRS earth stations and their antennas.

 Deep-space earth station antennas are characterized by their very large diameter antennas (35-70 m), high power transmitters, and extremely sensitive receivers, all required to provide reliable communications over the enormous distances typical of deep-space missions.
 The maximum gain of a deep-space earth station antenna is limited by its size and the accuracy with which the antenna surface approaches a true paraboloid.
 Factors such as manufacturing precision, thermal effects, stiffness of supporting structures, surface deformation due to gravity, wind, and varied elevation angles all affect surface accuracy.
 The large size and the enormous cost associated with the construction of deep-space earth station antennas has led to the deployment of only a few such earth station antenna, worldwide.
 Rec.
-ITU-R SA.1014, Annex 1, provides more detailed characteristics of deep-space earth stations.
+ITU-R SA.1014 provides more detailed characteristics of deep-space earth stations.
 In the future, systems operating around 283 THz, may be used for deep-space communication due to their much higher gain and reduced beamwidth that can be achieved using smaller antennas.
 Rec.
 ITU-R SA.1742 provides details of the technical and operational characteristics of the anticipated systems.

-A generalized space research earth station antenna radio pattern can be found in Rec.
-ITU-R SA.509..
-Methods for predicting radiation patterns of large antennas are found in Recommendation ITU-R SA.1345 while Recommendation ITU-R SA.1811 gives the patterns to be used for compatibility analysis in the 32- and 37-GHz bands.
+A generalized space research earth station antenna radiation pattern can be found in Rec.
+ITU-R SA.509, while Rec.
+ITU-R SA.1811 gives the patterns to be used for compatibility analysis in the 32-GHz and 37-GHz bands.
+Methods for predicting radiation patterns of large antennas are found in Report ITU-R SA.2098 and Report ITU-R SA.2401.

-The smallest signal a space research receiver can detect is limited by the ambient noise generated in the receiver and that which is contributed by external sources.
+The smallest signal a space research receiver can detect is limited by the ambient noise generated in the receiver and the radio noise contributed by external sources.
 For deep-space operations, limited spacecraft transmitter equivalent isotropically radiated power (e.i.r.p.) combined with very large propagation distances results in extremely weak signals at the receiving earth station.
 Noise at earth station receivers must therefore be kept as low as possible to permit detectability of very weak signals and to minimize the power requirements of the spacecraft transmitter.
-For near-Earth space operations, transmit power and effective isotropic radiated power are controlled to conform with ITU RR power flux-density (p.f.d.) levels necessitating the need for low-noise receivers.
+For near-Earth space operations, transmit power and effective isotropically radiated power are controlled to conform with ITU RR power flux-density (p.f.d.) levels necessitating the need for low-noise receivers.